Revanthgh/Matrice-Hiring-Assignment---ML/README.md

-Here is a step-by-step document explaining the solution to the Machine Learning Engineering Assignment:
+Here is a detailed step-by-step document explaining the solution to the Machine Learning Engineering Assignment:

 ## Machine Learning Engineering Assignment Documentation